 Gone With The Wind (1939) Recap – 00:02:34

-Gone with the Wind is a 1939 American epic historical romance film […]
+Gone with the Wind is a 1939 American epic historical romance film adapted from Margaret Mitchell’s Pulitzer-winning 1936 novel.
+It was produced […]

 Like major art forms preceding (and influencing) it such as visual arts, literature, theater, and classical music, the cinema has formulated an established canon of classic films over time.